fjwillemsen/NativeOverleaf/README.md

 # Native Overleaf
-Overleaf is a fantastic webtool for writing and cooperating LaTeX documents.
+Overleaf is a fantastic webtool for writing and cooperating on LaTeX documents.
 However, would it not be even better if it were to behave like a native app on your system?

 ![switching between system light and dark mode](Assets/showcase/darkmode/switching.gif)